krzysztofzuraw/blog/blog/2019-10-15-xstate-input/index.md

 });
 ```

 Inside the `context` object, I put my initial border value.
-To change it I use my previously defined transitions.
+To change it, I used my previously defined transitions.

 In Xstate there is a way to trigger actions when state machine transitioning from one state to the other.
 This is an `actions` property on the `ENTER` object.